haritabh1992/distributedCache/README.md

 python tcpServer.py 34567
 ```

+---
-Note: Remember to export PYTHONHASHSEED on all terminals
+**Note:** Remember to export PYTHONHASHSEED on all terminals
 ```bash
 export PYTHONHASHSEED=0
 ```
+---

 Sample run commands for `Client`: